Thermodynamic and Scaling Limits of the non-Gaussian Membrane Model

 \begin{section}{The Helffer-Sj\"ostrand Equation} In this section, we define the Helffer-Sj\"ostrand representation for the c.g.f. and prove well-posedness results.
 We also define and prove basic properties of the energies associated to the representation.
+To lighten notation, we will drop the $L$ dependence from $\Q^b_L$, $P^z_L$, and $\alpha^z_L$.